apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 (<em>Appears on:</em><a href="#apps.kubeblocks.io/v1alpha1.ClusterDefinitionSpec">ClusterDefinitionSpec</a>)
 </p>
 <div>
-<p>ClusterComponentDefinition provides a workload component specification template.
-Attributes are designed to work effectively with stateful workloads and day-2 operations behaviors.</p>
+<p>ClusterComponentDefinition provides a workload component specification template,
+with attributes that strongly work with stateful workloads and day-2 operations behaviors.</p>
 </div>
 <table>
 <thead>